peteraellig/speechtimer/README.md

 I also have one ready to use Raspi4 image.
 It fits on a 16GB card) starts with LDXE Desktop, so network/wifi can also be easily set up using a monitor/mouse/keyboard.
 This image starts in kiosk mode and also shows the first speechtimer.html output (55055) on the HDMI output of the Raspi.

+On the server side, it also runs on a Mac, but a new empty Windows PC without Python can be set up in three minutes.
+Once Python is installed, one line is enough to install all the necessary extensions.
+Then copy the Speechtimer folder to C: and you can get started.
+On a Mac, unless it's from a developer, it takes quite a bit of extra effort.
+However, I managed to do it anyway, so it also runs on a Macbook.
+But since a Mac never displays a proper full screen in the browser without checking dozens of boxes, I wouldn't bother with it.
+You can get a Raspi for 50 euros, clone the image, plug it in, and start it up.
+Or you can get a small PC for 120 euros.
+Both are better options.

 ![Alt-Text](speechtimer1.JPG)

 **Introducing SpeechTimer **